joshuaning/Art-Style-Classifier-CNN/README.md

 ## File Structures
 Only `data_256` is required to start training
-`model_train_val.ipynb` can train and validate,is optimized for GPU with CUDA
+`model_train_val.ipynb` can train and validate, is optimized for GPU with CUDA
 `351.ipynb` is a notebook with more documentation, essentially the same as `model_train_val.ipynb`
 `train.py` is a python script that can only train(for server)
 The stats and models will be saved in the respective directories
-The train.py file is optimized for training only
 ![file structure pic](./Media/file_structure.png)

 ## Available models